soilwise-he/Geopackage-so/geopackage/README.md

-# INSPIRE SO GeoPackage Resources
+# SoilWise GeoPackage Resources

-This repository provides resources for working with the **INSPIRE Soil (SO)** data model in GeoPackage format.
-Below is an overview of the folder structure and their respective contents.
+This repository provides resources for working with the **INSPIRE** data model in GeoPackage format.
+It also includes an implementation using the **OGC SensorThings API 2.0**, an open, geospatial‑enabled framework for interconnecting sensor‑data‑producing devices, data, and applications over the Web. [link](https://hylkevds.github.io/23-019/23-019.html)

+SensorThings 2.0 defines a core data model aligned with the OGC/ISO Observations, Measurements and Samples (ISO 19156:2023), an abstract REST API, and protocol bindings for HTTP and MQTT—supporting create/read/update/delete operations, advanced filtering, and customizable responses—as well as push notifications for data changes over MQTT.

+Below is an overview of the folder structure and its contents.

 ## Folder Structure

-### 1. `INSPIRE_SO_empty`
+### 1. `SoilWise_empty`
 - **Contents:**
-  - GeoPackage files containing the complete INSPIRE SO data structure.
+  - GeoPackage files containing the complete SoilWise data structure.
   - A set of QGIS forms for:
       - Easier navigation of the dataset.
       - Data input and editing.
 - **Purpose:**
-  - To provide a clean template of the INSPIRE SO model for further customization and data population.
+  - To provide a clean template of the SoilWise model for further customization and data population.

 ---

-### 2. `INSPIRE_SO_with_data`
+### 2. `SoilWise_with_data`
 - **Contents:**
   - GeoPackage files with:
-    - The complete INSPIRE SO structure.
+    - The complete SoilWise structure.
     - Sample data derived from the **Soil Map of Sicily** (scale 1:250,000) (Fantappiè et al., 2011).
     - A set of QGIS forms for:
       - Easier navigation of the dataset.